 Intimate Weddings and Elopements are such a romantic and intimate way to say your “I Do’s”, and they are becoming increasingly more popular, not only due to recent restrictions on gatherings and events, but also due to couples recognizing what they truly want for their special day.
 What holds a lot of couples back from the idea of eloping, is the pressure and guilt of not inviting all of their loved ones.
 But we’re here to tell you that first and foremost, your wedding day should be about you and your boo, and what YOU want to do, and secondly, that there are many ways you can still involve your loved ones even if they won’t be attending on the wedding day!
 If you’re looking for how to actually plan your elopement in the first place, check out another popular blog post, “5 Tips to Help You Plan Your Perfect Elopement”.

-Today on the blog, we have Brontë Bride Community Member, Nikki Collette Photography, here to share 8 different ways that you can involve your friends and family in your intimate wedding or elopement, and make them feel included even if they’re not going to be there!
+Today on the blog, we have local wedding photographer, Nikki Collette here to share 8 different ways that you can involve your friends and family in your intimate wedding or elopement, and make them feel included even if they’re not going to be there!

 Hire an amazing photographer and videographer to beautifully document your wedding day